Rayner Goddard, Baron Goddard: Bodkin Adams case

-Retirement
+Retirement and death

-After his retirement as Lord Chief Justice, Goddard was appointed to the Order of the Bath as a Knight Grand Cross (GCB) on 30 September 1958.
+After his retirement as Lord Chief Justice, Goddard was appointed a Knight Grand Cross of the Order of the Bath (GCB) on 30 September 1958.
 In January 1959, four months after retiring as Lord Chief Justice, Goddard resumed regular judicial sittings in the House of Lords, continuing until 1964 when he fully retired.
 During this period he was a member of the judicial committee of the House of Lords in several controversial appeal cases, including Director of Public Prosecutions v Smith (1961), Sykes v Director of Public Prosecutions (1962), and Attorney-General for Northern Ireland v Gallagher (1963).
 In April 1959 Goddard took the unprecedented step of returning to sit in the Court of Appeal for almost a year to help clear a backlog of appeal cases.

 After retiring as Lord Chief Justice, Goddard continued to intervene occasionally in Lords debates and public speeches to put forward his views in favour of judicial corporal punishment.
 On 12 December 1960 he said in the House of Lords that the law was too much biased in favour of the criminal.
 Goddard also expressed his opposition to the legalisation of homosexual acts on 24 May 1965.
 His final speech in the House of Lords was in April 1968 at the age of 91, praising the City of London's law courts.